Early Coronavirus Testing Restrictions Led To Some Big ER Bills

 "I only went in because I was really sick and I thought I had it," says Rayone Moyer, 63, of La Crosse, Wis., who was extra concerned because she has diabetes.
 "I had a hard time breathing when I was doing stuff."

 On March 27, she went to Gundersen Lutheran Medical Center, which is in her Quartz insurance network, complaining of body aches and shortness of breath.
-Those symptoms could be COVID-19-related, but could also signal other conditions.
+Those symptoms could be COVID-19 related, but could also signal other conditions.
 While there, she was given an array of tests, including bloodwork, a chest X-ray and a CT scan.

 She was billed in May: $2,421 by the hospital, plus more than $350 in doctor bills.